lanceman2/quickbuild/README.md

 ```
 to build the code there.

+You cannot make a separate build tree for a source tree that you have
+already built the source in.
+Trying to do so will cause GNU make to
+use built files that are in the source, and mix them will files built
+files in the build tree.
+You may as well stir the code with a stick.

 ## GNUmakefile

 GNUmakefile is used as the file name of the make files because we use GNU